emberjs/rfcs/text/0000-decorator-support.md

 Stage 1 decorators will be considered a first class Ember API.
 They will be supported until:

-1. Decorators have reached at least Stage 3 in TC39, with strong confidence that they will not change significantly from Stage 3 -> 4.
-2. A new RFC has been made to introduce Stage 3 decorators as a parallel API to the stage 1 decoraters.
+1. A new RFC has been made to introduce a new decorator API as a parallel API to the stage 1 decoraters.
-3. A deprecation RFC has been created for Stage 1 decorators.
+2. A deprecation RFC has been created for Stage 1 decorators.

 They will follow the same deprecation flow, and same SemVer requirements, as any other Ember feature.